Polycystic Kidney Disease Causes, Symptoms and Treatment

 Diagnosis of ADPKD has implications both for the patient and for their family.
-Treatment is currently supportive only.
-No treatments have, as yet, been shown to halt or even slow disease progression.

 - Consider the information needs of the patient and their family members.
 Provide written information and sources of support relating to the disease and be prepared to discuss the nature of the disease, possible complications and likely prognosis as well as the genetic implications for other family members.

 - Screening is usually delayed beyond childhood (see above).
 However, blood pressure can rise before that age and so should be checked.
 The option for screening should be given in advance of an individual starting their own family.

 - Advise against participating in contact sports which risk abdominal trauma, such as rugby or boxing, as this can provoke haematuria or even cause the rupture of an enlarged kidney.